 This is another foundational element that strengthens the mind-body connection.
 Moving meditation is another tool key to our health and wellness.
 This progression includes several methods of energy collection.
 Here we teach Forest Bathing, Qigong, and Tai Chi.
 It also includes more contemporary processes for Grounding, like Tree Grounding and Sun Gazing.

 Pathways for expanding awareness include a variety of tools.
 This group includes practical tools like a Spiritual Journal and Automatic Writing.
 Here we introduce Lucid Dreaming, the Shamanic Journey, or Guided Meditation.
 There are also techniques for Third-Eye Awakening and soul memory awareness.

 Healing practices are the last group.
 This branch includes Pe Jeut, Reiki, and Shiatsu.
 Self-care is an important element of this group.
 It is vital for normalizing our inner work and maintaining our health and wellness.

-Religion versus spiritual exploration is a battle between two very different approaches.
+Religion versus spiritual exploration is a battle between two very different paths.